Dispersion Graphs in Geography

 Create your own dispersion graph

 The data below shows pebble sizes (cm) recorded at 3 locations along the beach at Flamborough.
 Using the data, create a dispersion graph.

-Download a pie chart template
+Download a dispersion graph template

 Of course, dispersion graphs are much easier to create using spreadsheet software such as Excel and Google Sheets.
 Download an example using the data shown above.